ALMA reveals bright circumgalactic emission and a biconical outflow in z~6.4 quasar PSOJ183+05: Continuum and [CII] EMISSION

-The [CII] emission in \psoj, detected at $\sim50\sigma_{\rm [CII]}$ level, spans an angular region of almost $2\times2$ arcsec$^2$ around the quasar location (Fig. \ref{fig:maps}b) and appears to be clumpier than the continuum emission \citep[e.g.][]{Venemans19, Zanella24}.
-We measure a [CII] luminosity (using Eq.
-1 in \cite{Solomon05}) $L_{\rm [CII]} \simeq 1.1\times10^{10}$ \lsun\ (Table \ref{tab:cii-properties}), that is a factor of about two higher than previous measurements in this source \citep{Decarli18,Venemans20}.
-By imaging the individual datasets following the approach in \ref{sect:data}, we verified that this is due to the increased sensitivity to the extended [CII] emission provided by the combined dataset.
+The [CII] emission in \psoj, detected at $\sim50\sigma_{\rm [CII]}$ level, where $\sigma_{\rm [CII]}=0.015$ \jybeamkms, spans an angular region of almost $2\times2$ arcsec$^2$ around the quasar location (Fig. \ref{fig:maps}b) and appears to be clumpier than the continuum emission \citep[e.g.][]{Venemans19, Zanella24}.
+We measure a [CII] luminosity \citep[using Eq.
+1 in ][]{Solomon05} $L_{\rm [CII]} \simeq 1.1\times10^{10}$ \lsun\ (Table \ref{tab:cii-properties}), that is a factor of about two higher than previous measurements in this source \citep{Decarli18,Venemans20}.
+By imaging the individual datasets following the approach in Sect. \ref{sect:data}, we verified that this is due to the increased sensitivity to the extended [CII] emission provided by the combined dataset (Fig. \ref{fig:cii-spectrum}c).
 By fitting the [CII] map with a 2D Gaussian profile, we find a deconvolved FWHM size of ($0.83\pm0.04$) $\times$ ($0.75\pm0.03$) arcsec$^2$, corresponding to about $4.7\times4.2$ kpc$^2$.
-However a single component Gaussian fit results in bright residuals (at $\sim15\sigma_{\rm [CII]}$ level, where $\sigma_{\rm [CII]}=0.015$ \jybeamkms\ is the rms of the moment 0 map) in the central 0.2 arcsec, and negative residuals at larger distance from the nucleus, suggesting two distinct [CII] emitting components.
-No significant residuals are obtained by fitting a two Gaussians model: this results in a compact component, with a deconvolved major FWHM size of (0.26$\pm 0.03$) arcsec ($\sim1.5$ kpc), consistent with the continuum size, plus an extended component with a FWHM of (1.03 $\pm 0.04$) arcsec, corresponding to about 5.8 kpc.
+However a single component Gaussian fit results in bright residuals (at $\sim15\sigma_{\rm [CII]}$ level, Fig. \ref{fig:cii-profile}a) in the central 0.2 arcsec, and negative residuals at larger distance from the nucleus, suggesting two distinct [CII] emitting components.
+No significant residuals are obtained by fitting a two Gaussians model (Fig. \ref{fig:cii-profile}b): this results in a compact component, with a deconvolved major FWHM size of (0.26$\pm 0.03$) arcsec ($\sim1.5$ kpc), consistent with the continuum size, plus an extended component with a FWHM of (1.03 $\pm 0.04$) arcsec, corresponding to about 5.8 kpc.
 The size of this extended component is a factor of two-to-three larger than the [CII] sizes typically measured using high-resolution \citep[$\lesssim0.2$ arcsec,] []{Bischetti18,Venemans20,Neeleman23} ALMA observations, while it is among the largest sizes reported using moderate or low-resolution ALMA observations, which are more sensitive to [CII] emission on scales $>>1$ kpc \citep{Decarli18,Fudamoto22, Wang24}.
 The extended [CII] also reaches significantly further out than the stellar distribution measured by JWST (Fig. \ref{fig:maps}b), suggesting that we are probing [CII] emission arising from the interface region between ISM and CGM.